LannySam/EDA-IN-SQL/README.md

 - how is the vaccination rate compared to death and infection rate?

 ## Data Analysis
+Analyzing the number of cases and death accross the continent of Africa of the Covid 19
 - Viewing the Whole dataset
   ``` SQL
   -- Viewing the whole dataset